aliciasillers/NLR-Identification/README.md

 2. nlrclass.sh

-Runs an R scrip that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NANLs), and other NLRs (XNLs).
+Runs an R script that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NANLs), and other NLRs (XNLs).
 Results are reported in four separate bed files.

 3. intersect.sh

-Intersects each bed file with the genome annotation and returns a list of genes
+Intersects each bed file with the genome annotation and returns a bed file of genes and their coordinates

 ## Visualize Loci & Genes Across the Genome

+4. chrsize.sh
-Create chromosome coordinate file
+Creates chromosome coordinate file needed for ChromoMap

 Visualize with ChromoMap